muratk3n/thirdwave/en/tweets/2020/week12b.md

 ---

-I might hunt for working spots outaide cafes which are closed but still, or parks, away from third parties of course.
-Have camping equip, food already.
+I might hunt for working spots outside cafes which are closed but still, or parks, away from third parties of course.
+Have light camping equip, food already.
 Added coffe supply today and we r ready to knock out some content.